THUDM/GLM-4/finetune/README.md

 # GLM-4-9B Chat dialogue model fine-tuning

-In this demo, you will experience how to fine-tune the GLM-4-9B-Chat open source model (visual understanding model is not supported).
-Please strictly follow the steps in the document to avoid unnecessary errors.
+In this demo, you will experience how to fine-tune the GLM-4-9B-Chat open source model (32B Model is Not support otherwise cause OOM).
 ## Hardware check

 **The data in this document are tested in the following hardware environment.
 The actual operating environment